gretkierewicz/dissertation/README.md

 - Changed Employees to API url part
 - Update for the MODEL workbench
 - Classes / minor change for url (/class/ -> /classes/)
+- Classes big update - now accessed only from Module view

 Rejected: